Do I (or a landlord) need to install a carbon monoxide detector

 As qualified and accredited Gas Safe technicians, we can also install smoke alarms and carbon monoxide detectors.

 The government offers excellent advice on CO poisoning.
-Be aware of these symptoms:
+Make sure you’re aware of these symptoms:

 Also be aware of: